Byron Haskin: Career

-In 1938, he and the Warner Bros. special effects department were awarded a Academy Award for Technical Achievement for developing a rear-projection system useful in effects photography.
+In 1938, he and the Warner Bros. special effects department were awarded an Academy Award for Technical Achievement for developing a rear-projection system useful in effects photography.

 In the late 1940s, he returned to directing, having directed four films in 1927.
 He helmed two film-noir thrillers: I Walk Alone (1947), starring Burt Lancaster, Lizabeth Scott and Kirk Douglas, and Too Late for Tears (1949), starring Lizabeth Scott.
 Hal B. Wallis had previously sent the then-unknown Lancaster to audition for Haskin; this led to him being signed by Wallis and cast as the male lead in The Killers (1946), the role which made him a star.
 Amongst Haskin's other prominent films as director was Treasure Island (1950), one of Walt Disney's earliest live-action features.
 Following The War of the Worlds, he continued his collaboration with George Pal with The Naked Jungle (1954), Conquest of Space (1955), and The Power (1968).
 His other significant film is the science fiction adventure Robinson Crusoe on Mars (1964).

 Haskin also worked as a cinematographer and producer, as well as an occasional visual effects artist, notably doing the animation of photos of ships patterned after the Martian ships in War of the Worlds for his later film Robinson Crusoe on Mars.
 While not science-fiction, but important for the special effects, he directed the treasure-hunt thriller September Storm, one of the only films produced in Stereo-Vision, a short-lived process which combined widescreen, similar to CinemaScope or Panavision, and 3D, one of the first to do so with underwater sequences.

 His career in television included directing six episodes of The Outer Limits (1963–65), including the episodes "The Architects of Fear" (1963) and "Demon with a Glass Hand" (1964).
 He also co-produced the original Star Trek pilot episode, "The Cage" (1965).
 He retired in 1968.

 Haskin appeared as an interviewee in a documentary series Hollywood (1980), about the silent film era, which was co-produced by Kevin Brownlow.

 Haskin died of lung cancer in Montecito, California, six days before his 85th birthday.